About me

 My training

-I have a Master of Science in Psychology and a Master of Philosophy in Child Development Psychology.
-I’ve nearly finished my PhD in Child Development.
 My work researches the micro-dynamics of parent-infant relationships.
-I focus on attachment (how the secure bond between parent and child develops) and on regulation (how children learn to calm themselves when they are upset).
+I focus on attachment (how the secure bond between parent and child develops) and on regulation (how children learn to calm themselves when they are upset) and on building self-esteem.
 I am particularly interested in what we as parents say and how we say it; and the impact this has on our children.

 My training, together with my lived experience, mean I offer science-based parenting coaching with connection at the core.